NTBBloodbath/overworld/README.md

 Once everything is ready, move the contents of the `etc` directory to `~/.config`, the `share` directory to `~/.local/share` and the `bin` directory to `~/.local/bin`.

-Additionally, for my Niri setup one must follow the [DankMaterialShell](https://github.com/AvengeMedia/DankMaterialShell) installation instructions.
-Which is basically cloning the repository, downloading [dgop](https://github.com/AvengeMedia/dgop) to `~/.local/bin`, then calling it a day.

 ## Showcase

 <details>